Helping Kids to Volunteer

 Phone: (336) 275-4663

-Age Requirements: Habitat welcomes 14-15 year-olds to participate in painting or landscaping on their construction site as long as they are accompanied by a chaperone.
+Age Requirements: Habitat welcomes 15-year-olds to participate in painting or landscaping on our construction site as long as they are accompanied by a chaperone.
 Sixteen to seventeen-year-olds can help with any construction task that doesn’t involve operating power tools or climbing higher than 6 ft. off the ground and they also need a chaperone.
-Teen volunteers love the Habitat build experience!
+Our teen volunteers love the Habitat build experience!
 They love seeing the results of their work at the end of the day and knowing that they’re helping to build a home for other children who just want to enjoy the comforts of home that we all take for granted.
-To sign up to volunteer individually, go to their website www.Habitatgreensboro.org.
-If your teen wants to get a group 6-12 friends together to volunteer, contact Chris Tippens at ctippens@hhgg.org or 336-232-0127.
+To sign up to volunteer individually, go to our website www.Habitatgreensboro.org.
+If your teen wants to get a group 6-12 friends together to volunteer, contact Josie Riedell at jriedell@hhgg.org or 336-232-0127.
 It’s a great opportunity for community service by a school club, sports team, Scout group, or just a great group of friends.
+Each teenager needs their parent or legal guardian with them.

 Ronald McDonald House